-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Kumra et al 175 Olanzapine 10 to 30 mg daily vs clozapine 50 to 700 mg daily DB, PG, RCT Children and adolescents, aged 10 to 18 years, diagnosed with schizophrenia or schizoaffective disorder and treatment- refractory (defined as treatment failure of at least two prior adequate antipsychotic trials), a N=39 12 weeks Primary: Responder rate (defined as a decrease of 30% or more in total BPRS score from baseline and a CGIS improvement rating of 1 (very much improved) or 2 (much improved) Secondary: Change in BPRS, CGI, SANS and SGAS, adverse effects Both treatment groups exhibited a statistically significant improvement in the CGAS scores from baseline (P <0.001).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results between risperidone and olanzapine-treated groups was not statistically significant (P =0.254).
+Both treatment groups exhibited a statistically significant improvement in the CGAS scores from baseline (P <0.001).
 However, the difference between risperidone and olanzapine-treated groups was not statistically significant (P =0.791).
-Of the olanzapine-treated children, 91.7% completed the 12 weeks of the study as compared with 69.2% in the risperidone-treated group (P =0.161).
-The two treatment groups were not associated with statistically significant differences in the incidence of extrapyramidal side effects or changes in blood pressure and pulse.
+Of the olanzapine-treated children, 91.7% completed the 12 weeks of the study as compared to 69.2% in the risperidone-treated group (P =0.161).
+The two treatment groups were not associated with statistically significant differences in the incidence of EPS side effects or changes in blood pressure and pulse.
 Olanzapine and risperidone therapies were associated with a weight gain of 5.78 kg and 4.45 kg, respectively (P =0.33).
 The weight gain was statistically significant from baseline in both treatment groups (P <0.001).
-Primary: A significantly greater responder rate was observed in the clozapine group compared with olanzapine-treated patients (66% vs. 33%, P =0.038).
-Among patients who were previously treated with standard olanzapine doses, a trend of greater response rate was seen in patients who switched to clozapine as opposed to patients who received high olanzapine dose (P =0.093).
-Secondary: The two treatment groups were associated with comparable changes from baseline in the total BPRS, BPRS-Psychosis Cluster, CGAS, and CGI scores (P <0.05 for all).
-Patients receiving clozapine exhibited significantly greater reduction (improvement) in the SANS total scores from baseline (P =0.02).
+Kumra et al 175 DB, PG, RCT N=39 Primary: Primary: Olanzapine 10 to 30 mg daily Children and adolescents, 12 weeks Responder rate (defined as a decrease of 30% or A significantly greater responder rate was observed in the clozapine group compared to olanzapine-treated patients (66 vs 33%, P =0.038). vs aged 10 to 18 more in total BPRS Among patients who were previously treated with standard olanzapine clozapine 50 to 700 mg daily years, diagnosed with score from baseline and a CGIS doses, a trend of greater response rate was seen in patients who switched to clozapine as opposed to patients who received high clozapine 50 to 700 mg daily schizophrenia or improvement rating olanzapine dose (P =0.093). schizoaffective of 1 (very much disorder and improved) or 2 Secondary: treatment- (much improved) The two treatment groups were associated with comparable changes refractory (defined as Secondary: from baseline in the total BPRS, BPRS-Psychosis Cluster, CGAS, and CGI scores (P >0.05 for all). treatment failure Change in BPRS, 001 000100 (7 · 0.00 101 uii). of at least two CGI, SANS and Patients receiving clozapine exhibited significantly greater reduction prior adequate SGAS, adverse (improvement) in the SANS total scores from baseline (P =0.02).